Joel Porter Counseling Center

 - Active symptoms of psychosis at risk for progressive deterioration

-Concerns that require a more specialized form of care than can be provided at Counseling Services, including:
+Concerns that require a more specialized form of care than can be provided at the Joel Counseling Services, including:

 - Significant or chronic disordered eating symptoms